freshsomebody/shipping-dispatcher-sample/README.md

 ### Interact with the backend and database
 - [X] It currently uses mock data.
 It should fetch and update data to the backend in the real case.
   - Add json-server to simulate a RESTful backend server
+  - Fetch the data from the RESTful backend instead of static mockData files

 ### Known bugs
 - [X] The total weight in the dispatcher page won't reset after destroyed